What To Expect

 Once you have booked your first therapy session I will email a link to my therapy agreement to you, which is a secure online form that needs to be completed before the start of your session.
 This form is needed to gather some essential details from you, for Informed Consent to set out the boundaries of our therapeutic relationship and to give you some important information.

 The information you provide is strictly confidential and kept securely, it will never be shared will any third party.
 The contact information will only be used in an emergency and with your permission unless there is a risk to your safety or the safety of others.

 I understand that we all have busy lives and sometimes it is difficult to keep to a schedule, so I will always be as flexible as possible, although you will get better results if you are committed and attend regular sessions.

 Please arrive punctually for sessions whether online, or face to face, as sessions last for 1 hour from the booked start time and will finish on time.

-CBT works best with one session per week, less regularly generally slows progress and more often may not speed progress up.
+CBT works best with one session per week, less regularly generally slows progress.

 CBT is practical in nature and you will need to learn new skills which will take some practice, because of this you will need to do some work between sessions.
 This is a vital part of how CBT works and will help speed up your progress.

 I adhere to the standards of training, safety and ethics of the British Association for Counselling and Psychotherapy (BACP).

 All data is held securely and to a level of protection deemed adequate by the European Commission.

 To maintain the privacy of our therapeutic relationship, we both agree to the following: